raju55/event-driven-springboot-kafka/README.md

 ### 1. Consume Messages and Print Offset, Timestamp, etc.

         To start a Kafka console consumer that reads messages from the `hello-world` topic and prints the offset, timestamp, and other metadata, use the following command:

         ```bash
         kafka-console-consumer.sh \
             --bootstrap-server localhost:9092 \
             --topic hello-world \
             --property print.offset=true \
             --property print.timestamp=true

         The --property print.offset=true option tells the consumer to print the offset of each message.
 The offset is a unique identifier for each message within its partition and is used to track the position of the consumer.
         The --property print.timestamp=true option prints the timestamp associated with each message, which indicates when the message was produced or appended to the log.
         This command is particularly useful for debugging or monitoring, as it provides insights into the message's metadata along with the actual message content.

+# AKHQ - Kafka Management UI

+AKHQ (previously known as KafkaHQ) is a powerful open-source web-based user interface for managing and monitoring Apache Kafka clusters.
+It provides a comprehensive set of features that make it easier to interact with Kafka topics, consumers, producers, and more.

+## Key Features

+- **Topic Management**: View, create, update, and delete Kafka topics.
+You can also inspect topic configurations, partitions, and replication details.

+- **Consumer Group Management**: Monitor consumer group activity, including offsets, lag, and partition assignments.
+You can also reset offsets for consumer groups.

+- **Producer Monitoring**: Track the activity of Kafka producers, including the rate of message production and errors.

+- **Schema Registry Integration**: Seamlessly integrate with Confluent Schema Registry to view and manage Avro schemas.

+- **Real-Time Data Browsing**: Browse messages in Kafka topics in real-time, with the ability to filter and search messages based on various criteria.

+- **ACL Management**: Manage Kafka Access Control Lists (ACLs) to secure your Kafka cluster and control access to topics and groups.

+## Installation and Setup

+AKHQ can be easily deployed using Docker.
+Here's a simple way to get started:
+  Refer Above Docker-compose.yml